Pho is a popular Vietnamese noodle soup consisting of broth, rice noodles, vegetables and meat.

 There are no hard and fast rules to what pho should include, but some key ingredients are always in place:

 - Very thin sliced meat.
-The meat practically cooks on contact, in seconds, and is added all the way at the end of cooking
+The meat practically cooks on contact, in seconds, and is added all the way at the end of cooking.
+Seitan and/or tofu for a vegetarian version

 - Sprouts, lime, cilantro and scallions are added just before serving